Identifying and training best practices in residential orphan care

 Are we really making any difference in the lives of these kids?

-If we are spending only $3,000 per year on each child in residential care, that means we are investing 18 trillion dollars annually without changing outcomes for orphans.
+If we are spending only $3,000 per year on each child in residential care, that means we are investing 18 billion dollars annually without changing outcomes for orphans.